<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Bank fees or interest that have been applied to the account but not yet recorded in the accounting system.

-• Fraudulent activity resulting in a withdrawal from the bank account that was not authorized by the business.
+• Fraudulent activity resulting in a withdrawal from the bank account that was not authorized by the business owner or relevant authorised personnel.

 By performing regular bank reconciliations, businesses can identify discrepancies and take corrective action before they become more serious issues, making accurate bank reconciliation statements a critical part of the accounts receivable and credit control process.